 Dame's Rocket, Hesperis matronalis, is a common site along Wisconsin roadsides.
 We'll share how to identify and use your dame's rocket, and why you may not want to add it to your flower garden.

-Dame's rocket is also known as sweet rocket, white rocket, purple rocket, damask violet, dame’s violet, dames-wort, dame’s gilliflower, queen’s gilliflower, rogue’s gilliflower, winter gilliflower, rucchette, roquette, summer lilac and night-scented gilliflower, vesper flower and mother-of-the-evening (due to its scent being stronger during the evening hours and almost non-existent during the day).
+Dame's rocket is also known as sweet rocket, white rocket, purple rocket, damask violet, dame’s violet, dames-wort, dame’s gilliflower, queen’s gilliflower, rogue’s gilliflower, winter gilliflower, rucchette, roquette, summer lilac and night-scented gilliflower, vesper flower, and mother of the evening.

 Range and Identification of Dame's Rocket

 Dame's rocket is native to Europe, but has spread through much of North America and Asia.
 It resembles garden phlox (Phlox paniculata) and Wild Blue Phlox (Phlox divaricata L.), but Dame's Rocket flowers have four petals and phlox flowers have five.

 The plant tolerates a wide range of conditions, but it prefers part sun and loamy soil.
 You may find dame's rocket in disturbed areas, roadside ditches, in open woodlands, and near old homesteads.

 Hesperis matronalis usually grows as an annual or biennial, rarely as a short lived perennial.
 It emerges in early spring as a basal rosette, before shooting up flower stalks 2-3 feet in height.